 U.S. Reinsurance Segment.
-The Company's U.S. Reinsurance segment writes property and casualty reinsurance, both treaty and facultative, through reinsurance brokers as well as directly with ceding companies within the U.S. The Company targets certain brokers and, through the broker market, specialty companies and small to medium sized standard lines companies.
+The Company's U.S. Reinsurance segment writes property and casualty reinsurance and specialty lines of business, including Marine, Aviation, Surety and A & H business, on both a treaty and facultative basis, through reinsurance brokers, as well as directly with ceding companies within the U.S. The marine and aviation business is written primarily through brokers and contains a significant international component.
+Surety business consists mainly of reinsurance of contract surety bonds.
+The Company targets certain brokers and, through the broker market, specialty companies and small to medium sized standard lines companies.
 The Company also targets companies that place their business predominantly in the direct market, including small to medium sized regional ceding companies, and seeks to develop long-term relationships with those companies.
 In addition, the U.S. Reinsurance segment writes portions of reinsurance programs for large, national insurance companies.

-In 2010, \$742.7 million of gross written premiums were attributable to U.S. treaty property business, of which 69.6% was written on a pro rata basis and 30.4% was written on an excess of loss basis.
-Included in gross written premiums for U.S. treaty property business was \$43.8 million related to the crop hail line of business.
+In 2011, \$748.7 million of gross written premiums were attributable to U.S. treaty property business, of which 61.5% was written on a pro rata basis and 38.5% was written on an excess of loss basis.
+Included in gross written premiums for U.S. treaty property business was \$4.4 million related to the crop hail line of business.
 The Company's property underwriters utilize sophisticated underwriting methods to analyze and price property business.
 The Company manages its exposures to catastrophe and other large losses by limiting exposures on individual contracts and limiting aggregate exposures to catastrophes in any particular zone and across contiguous zones.

-U.S. treaty casualty business accounted for \$331.8 million of gross written premiums in 2010, of which 54.0% was written on a pro rata basis and 46.0% was written on an excess of loss basis.
+U.S. treaty casualty business accounted for \$318.5 million of gross written premiums in 2011, of which 60.8% was written on a pro rata basis and 39.2% was written on an excess of loss basis.
 The treaty casualty business consists of professional liability, D&O liability, workers' compensation, excess and surplus lines and other liability coverages.
 As a result of the complex technical nature of most of these risks, the Company's casualty underwriters tend to specialize by line of business and work closely with the Company's pricing actuaries.

 The Company's facultative unit conducts business both through brokers and directly with ceding companies, and consists of four underwriting units representing property, casualty, specialty and national brokerage lines of business.
-Business is written from a facultative headquarters office in New York and satellite offices in Boston, Chicago and Oakland.
-In 2010, \$29.6 million, \$26.7 million and \$12.9 million of gross written premiums were attributable to the property, casualty and national brokerage lines of business, respectively.
+Business is written from a facultative headquarters office in New York and satellite offices in Chicago and Oakland.
+In 2011, \$37.8 million, \$27.9 million and \$12.8 million of gross written premiums were attributable to the property, casualty and national brokerage lines of business, respectively.